-“I do have a copy,” she said thoughtfully.
+“I do have a copy,” Iona said thoughtfully.
 “I still have some things I could probably tighten up before the meeting next week, but I can get it done on Sunday.
 I always was great at cramming in college.”
-Iona enunciated the word ‘cramming’ with a slight sexual edge.
+She enunciated the word ‘cramming’ with a slight sexual edge.

 Estelle was not slow on the uptake.
 “That so?
 You strike me as someone who’s good at a lot of things.”
 She held Iona’s gaze.